dougeby/IntuneDocs/InTuneDocs/DeployUse/decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md

 This table lists the settings that you can use for the App SDK and App Wrapping Tool.

 > [!NOTE]
-> The App Wrapping Tool can be used only when you are using  either Intune Standalone or Intune with Configuration Manager.
+> The App Wrapping Tool can be used with Intune Standalone or Intune with Configuration Manager.

 |Feature|App SDK|App Wrapping Tool|
 |-----------|---------------------|-----------|